Sir Keir Starmer claims Tories on 'wrong side of culture war' over football racism

-The Labour confronted the Prime Minister in a heated PMQs today over and claimed he was giving racism the "green light".
+The Labour leader confronted Mr Johnson in a heated Prime Minister’s Questions on Wednesday and claimed he was giving racism the "green light".

+It came in a confrontation that saw the Prime Minister promise to ban people guilty of sending racist abuse to footballers from attending matches.

+Mr Johnson said the UK Government was taking “practical steps” to ensure those responsible for the sort of abuse aimed at Marcus Rashford Jadon Sancho and Bukayo Saka would be barred from matches.

-Speaking in the aftermath of several England players being racially abused, Sir Keir demanded answers as to why Mr Johnson’s lack of support for taking a knee.
+Speaking in the aftermath of the trio of England players being racially abused following the nation’s Euro 2020 final defeat to Italy, Sir Keir demanded answers over Mr Johnson’s lack of support for taking a knee.

 “Why else would a Conservative MP boast that he’s not watching his own team?